brianhill/cosmology/index.md

 We will work through Wheeler’s, Thorne’s and others' descriptions of three things: (1) special relativity, which is how space and time are related in the absence of gravity, (2) the behavior of spacetime around a black hole, and (3) the behavior of the spacetime of the entire universe, which is the subject of cosmology.

 How can we do an honest treatment of a subject so advanced?
 We are not going to solve Einstein's equations.
-Instead, we will study the Schwarzschild solution for an uncharged, non-rotating black hole, and then Friedman-Lema&icirc;tre-Robertson-Walker solution for a spatially homogeneous and isotropic, expanding spacetime.
-By studying the solutions of Einstein's equations rather than the equations themsleves, we can bypass a lot of mathematics that is advanced enough that even Einstein needed help (from Hilbert) to understand.
+Instead, we will study the Schwarzschild solution for an uncharged, non-rotating black hole, and then the Friedman-Lema&icirc;tre-Robertson-Walker solution for a spatially homogeneous and isotropic, expanding spacetime.
+By studying the solutions of Einstein's equations rather than the equations themselves, we can bypass a lot of advanced mathematics that even Einstein needed help (from Hilbert) to understand.

 ## Unit Outline